 The SLMB program is one of the four types of Medicare Savings Programs that help Medicare beneficiaries with limited income and assets afford health care.
 The eligibility rules and benefits are different for each of the Medicare Savings Programs.
-A single person can qualify for the SLMB program in 2018 with an income up to $1,234 per month ($1,666/month for a couple).
+A single person can qualify for the SLMB program in 2019 with an income up to $1,269 per month ($1,711/month for a couple) and resources that don’t exceed $7,730 ($11,600 for a couple).

 People who qualify as an SLMB do not have to pay the Medicare Part B premium themselves, as Medicaid pays it instead.
 And these beneficiaries are also automatically eligible for Extra Help paying for Part D prescription coverage.